fmi-basel/compbio-nomeR/README.md

 1. Inference of footprint abundances in NOMe-seq data

     This analysis can be done when the main question is what footprints are present in the data.
-By counting occurences of observing combinations of protected/unprotected positions at all possible distances and using a bayesian model we make avalilable two algorithms for footprint inference.
+By counting occurences of observed combinations of protected/unprotected positions at all possible distances and using a bayesian model we make avalilable following

       - Sampling from posterior distribution using Monte Carlo methods from ‘rstan’ package (infer\_footprints\_stan\_sampling);